The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Faithless (signed) is estimated to be worth between £4,850 and £7,500.
-This screenprint, created in 2006, has an auction history of three sales since its entry to the market in June 2017.
-The average annual growth rate of this artwork is -7% and the edition size of this artwork is limited to 55.
+The value of Damien Hirst's Faithless (signed) is estimated to be worth between £4,900 and £7,500.
+This screenprint, created in 2006, has shown consistent value growth, with an average annual growth rate of 5%.
+This work has an auction history of three total sales since its entry to the market on 3rd June 2017.
+The hammer price over the past five years has ranged from £5,500 in November 2018 to £6,000 in February 2019.
+The edition size of this artwork is limited to 55.

 Meaning & Analysis